 Less trust = less foreign capital invested into country = decreased demand for currency = depreciation

 From a traveller’s perspective, we don’t have much control over how the AUD will perform against the JPY.
 However, understanding forecasting and planning ahead can give you more bang for your buck in Japan.
 Be sure to keep an eye on forecasts and changes in the rate, as the exchange rate might be set to improve.
 It's also worth having a squiz at our Aussie dollar exchange rate forecasting blog to see what's affecting the AUD side of things.

 Don’t worry about missing out on a better rate after purchase either!
-Add Rate Guard in store and we will refund you the difference should the rate change within 14 days after purchase.
+Add Rate Move Guarantee in store and we will refund you the difference should the rate change within 14 days after purchase.

-*Prices are approximations based off the difference between mean estimates for AUD to JPY in Q1 2019 and Q2 2019.
+*Prices are approximations based off the difference between mean estimates for AUD to JPY in Q4 2019 and Q2 2020.
 Keep in mind prices may vary across states and individual vendors.
 Cost and quantity estimations should be used as a guide only.
-Rates advertised are market rates and are not available to the general public. ^Average exchange rates for 2018: data sourced from the Westpac Financial year average exchange rates report.
+Rates advertised are market rates and are not available to the general public. ^Average exchange rates for 2019: data sourced from the Westpac Financial year average exchange rates report.
 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.